 In addition, we’re not sure there is an actual progression flow through these stages.
 We believe an individual or team’s performance maturity can move between stages and that they can be at different stages across their portfolio of responsibilities.
 Despite those points, this is another useful tool to aid development conversations and it’s very important to realize that people are fluid, so leadership should be as well.

 This post is based on original work by Paul Hersey and Ken Blanchard.
-You can read more about it in Paul Hersey’s Book: “The Situational Leader“, which also looks at other things.
+You can read more about it in Paul Hersey’s Book: “The Situational Leader”.